Tom Cafferty: The artist

-Robert Henri believes portraiture should capture the true emotional and psychological character of a subject, as opposed to a mere physical likeness.
-He believed that the soul of a person should be captured, and that an artist should dig beneath the surface of purely physical attributes in order to capture the true inner force that constitutes individuality.
-Henri taught that the artist's real objective was to convey the sitter's emotional essence and sense of living presence, not just academic or technical accuracy, even though the composition's lines and forms could be simplified.

-Henry further believes that the artistic creation is an act of self-discovery, which he insists can only yield genuine expression when artists uncover their own unique identities and learn to trust this individuality as a source of inspiration.
-He says art can be thought of as a process of personal liberation and social affirmation of human dignity.
+Henri viewed portraiture as a way to capture the true emotional and psychological character of a subject, as opposed to just physical likeness.
+He believed an artist should dig beneath the surface of purely physical attributes in order to capture the soul that constitutes individuality.
+He further believed that artistic creation is an act of self-discovery, which he insisted can only yield genuine expression when artists uncover their own unique identities and learn to trust this individuality as a source of inspiration.
+To him, art is a process of personal liberation and social affirmation of human dignity.